x0rld/kata-git/README.md

 * Alice & Bob: resolve the conflict and push the resolution

-## Task 11 - Cherry-picking
+## Task 11 - Code review using a feature branch

-If you look at the repo, you will see that the 'release' branch does not contain the commit that bumps the year in the `COPYRIGHT` file (which is expected since it was created in 2021).

-Use `git diff` to confirm this.

-Then use cherry-picking to fix the COPYRIGHT year on the `release` branch as well

-Finally, create an push a `v1.1` tag on the release branch
+* Alice: Add some code in 'index.html'
+* Alice: Make sure to include a small mistake in the code you added
+* Alice: Make a commit and push it in a branch named 'feature/stuff'
+* Alice: Create a merge request (GitLab) or a pull request (GitHub)
+* Bob: look at Alice's changes and leave some comments about the typo
+* Alice: Use rebase or `git commit --amend` to address Bob's feedback and fix the typo (you are allowed to use `push --force` this time)
+* Bob: Merge Alice's branch

 ## Task 12 - Interactive rebase